teeworlds/teeworlds/readme.txt

-This is the first playable beta version of Teewars.
+This is a patched version of the first playable beta version of Teewars.

+Changes
+#######
+0.1.1
+	* Bobbing pickups
+	* Bigger pickups
+	* -c now works under windows
+	* -p for private server
+	* Can't pickup ammor, health or armor when not needed

+0.1.0
+	* First Release

 Keys
 ####